 If you or someone you know needs help right now, please use the resources below to find help:

 - National Suicide Prevention Lifeline 1-800-273-TALK (8255) – If you’re in a suicidal or emotional crisis, please call this 24-hour hotline to reach a crisis center.
-You may also use the Lifeline Chat found on the site.
+You may also use the online Lifeline Chat.

 - FindTreatment.gov - Find substance use treatment for yourself or others.
 Learn about types of treatment, payment options, and treatment locations.